 01002.
-This policy applies to all areas of school activity; Nursery, Prep School, Middle, Senior and Sixth Form as well as the swimming pool, sporting activity, school trips (both foreign and domestic), extracurricular activities maintenance / building works, carried out by our own staff or contractors.
-It covers the operational procedures of the school until further review confirms 2017 policy and beyond.
+This policy applies to all areas of school activity; Nursery, Prep School, Middle, Senior and Sixth Form as well as the Equestrian Centre (stables), swimming pool, sporting activity, school trips (both foreign and domestic), extracurricular activities maintenance / building works, carried out by our own staff or contractors.
+It covers the operational procedures of the school until further review and confirms 2020 policy and beyond.